 The most reliable way to diagnose polycystic kidney disease (PKD) is by an ultrasound of the kidneys – the images allow the doctors to see the cysts, and more specifically, their size and how numerous they are.
 Occasionally, PKD is discovered by accident during an ultrasound or through blood or urine tests being done for other reasons.
 Blood tests can show a buildup of toxins such as urea, while urine tests can show that the kidneys aren't filtering properly, allowing protein or red blood cells to pass through.

 When PKD cysts are quite numerous and large, doctors are sometimes able to palpate (feel) them.

 CT or CAT (computed tomography) scans and MRIs (magnetic resonance imaging) also allow doctors to see the cysts, but the diagnosis can usually be made with an ultrasound.

 Family history is important in reaching a diagnosis.
 Genetic testing is available to help people understand the probability that their children will inherit the condition.

 Treatment and Prevention

-Although PKD does not have a cure, specific therapy, or treatment, most people with PKD can lead a normal life.
+Although PKD does not have a cure, most people with PKD can lead a normal life.
 The goal of treatment is to ease the symptoms and prevent infections and other problems that can make the condition worse.
 Treatment is needed to keep complications (such as kidney failure) from occurring or to delay their development.